feiwang3311/pytorch_annotation/README.md

 Model saved as 'simple_nn_model.pth'
 ```

-### Tracing the Model and Generating ONNX
+### Tracing the Model and Generating ONNX with Metadata

-To trace the PyTorch model and generate an ONNX file with visualization of the forward path, run:
+To trace the PyTorch model and generate an ONNX file with metadata and visualization of the forward path, run:

 ```bash
 python3 trace_and_visualize.py